yao8839836/PTM/README.md

 The implementation of Prescription Topic Model in our paper:

 Liang Yao, Yin Zhang, Baogang Wei, Wenjin Zhang, Zhe Jin.
 A Topic Modeling Approach for Traditional Chinese Medicine Prescriptions.
-IEEE Transactions on Knowledge and Data Engineering (TKDE), accepted.
+IEEE Transactions on Knowledge and Data Engineering (TKDE), 2018.

 # Require
 Java 7 or above, I use Java 8 in this project.